CHAPTER B:

 5. Hold an annual HCT-ICCG retreat/meeting to strengthen coordination and collaboration.

-7. Encourage clusters to perform their Annual Cluster Coordination Performance Monitoring exercise.
+7. Encourage clusters to perform their annual Cluster Coordination Performance Monitoring exercise.

 Resources